Erika Girardi On Kim Richards’ Sobriety: Slams ‘Unfair Judgment’ From New Housewife

 Erika Girardi has been very focused on her music career on this season of The Real Housewives of Beverly Hills.
 Erika had found tremendous success with her music since she started filming the show last year and she’s had bestselling records over the past year.
 And Erika also traveled to Greece to perform at the XLSIOR Festival during last week’s episode.
-She decided to bring Kyle Richards with her to explore the Greek culture and nightlife and it sounds like this trip was something that Kyle needed.
+She decided to bring Kyle Richards with her to explore the Greek culture and nightlife, and it sounds like this trip was something that Kyle needed.

 According to a new Bravo report, Erika Girardi is now speaking out on the drama that happened while she was busy filming a new music video and traveling to Greece to perform.
 Girardi has never really been close with Kim Richards, so she could never speak out on Kim’s health and sobriety, so she finds that it is odd that Eden Sassoon is so outspoken.
 Of course, Eden has her own experiences with sobriety and overdoses, so when Lisa Rinna revealed that she felt Kim was dying, Sassoon felt she had to help out.